How Public Key Infrastructure (PKI) Works?

 Registration Authority (RA)

-Before a user can be issued with a digital certificate, they need to be identified according to the procedures of the Certificate Authority that is issuing the certificate.
+Before a user can be issued a digital certificate, they need to be identified according to the procedures of the Certificate Authority that are issuing the certificate.
 This registration process is often handled by a separate Registration Authority (RA).

 A Registration Authority is responsible for identifying users and notifying the Certificate Authority that the user is allowed to be issued with a digital certificate.
 The RA does not sign or issue digital certificates directly.